 The people feed the rejuvenation.
-At Science City, the Burns & McDonnell Foundation is giving that beneficial process a kick-start — and encouraging kids to love STEM at the same time.
+At Science City, the Burns & McDonnell Foundation is giving that beneficial process a kick-start — and encouraging kids to love STEM (science, technology, engineering and mathematics) at the same time.

 Our partnership with Science City centers on Burns & McDonnell Battle of the Brains, one of the country’s most robust STEM competitions.
-With this innovative effort, schools throughout the greater Kansas City metropolitan area can earn a piece of a $155,000-plus grant by designing the next great exhibit for Science City.
+With this innovative effort, schools throughout the greater Kansas City metropolitan area can earn a piece of the $155,000 grant by designing the next great exhibit for Science City.

 The benefit is two-fold — promoting STEM initiatives and adding new innovative exhibits.
 Our efforts reflect our deeply held beliefs:

 We’re moving the needle.
 Since we began in 2011, more than 10,000 students have benefitted from a one-of-a-kind educational experience.
-The competition has produced three interactive exhibits valued at more than $2 million: Science of Energy, Genetics: Unlock the Code, and Every Last Drop.
-A fourth exhibit (and the first outdoors) is in progress.
+The competition has produced four interactive exhibits valued at more than $3 million: Science of Energy, Genetics: Unlock the Code, Every Last Drop and Simple Machines at Play.
 We’ve also invested in two additional exhibits — Science on a Sphere and the Burns & McDonnell Engineerium.